Kinematic analysis includes four components of deformation

 Clearly, not all deformed rocks satisfy strain compatibility.
 A fault breccia, for example, may contain large open spaces.
 On the other hand, at large scale, strain compatibility is an important concept in the balancing of cross-sections through thrust belts, so it has applications in both brittle and ductile deformed rocks.

-In getting from starting state A to final state B, a rock passes through an infinite series of very small steps.
-There are infinitely many routes that could be followed.
+In getting from starting state A to final state B, a rock passes through an infinite series of very small steps that make up its strain history.
+When we look at a deformed rock we see the results of the finite strain, but it is important to remember that there are infinitely many strain histories that could result in the same finite strain.

 In strain theory, we sometimes consider an infinitesimally small increment of strain, which is referred to as instantaneous strain or infinitesimal strain, effectively the derivative of the finite strain.